CountBricks: Replacing a GFCI Outlet in Residential Homes

 12. Attach hot conductor to the brass LINE terminal.

-13. If downstream outlets need protection, connect those cables to LOAD terminals and label them.
+13. Connect downstream cables to LOAD terminals if needed.

 Final Checks